My advice? I told her to take the gun, leave the cannoli.

 Ok, not really.

-Good manners aside it IS dangerous to “just eat a little” gluten if the body can’t tolerate it.
-If you don’t believe me read here to see what the Simply Gluten-free medical consultant, Dr. Vikki Petersen, has to say about this.
+Good manners aside, it IS dangerous to “just eat a little” gluten if the body can’t tolerate it.
+If you don’t believe me, read here to see what the Gluten Free & More medical consultant, Dr. Vikki Petersen, has to say about this.

 My real advice was to educate the mother in law and to bring some safe, gluten-free Italian food she can eat and share.

-I have scaled this recipe down to a normal family sized dinner but if you need to feed a crowd or impress your Italian mother in law, the recipe can easily be doubled, tripled, etc. (BTW if you have a Costco membership they sell big quantities of gluten-free Italian sausage that are both delicious and very reasonably priced if you ever decide you need to feed the neighborhood!)
+I have scaled this recipe down to a normal family sized dinner but if you need to feed a crowd or impress your Italian mother in law, the recipe can easily be doubled, tripled, etc. BTW if you have a Costco membership they sell big quantities of gluten-free Italian sausage that are both delicious and very reasonably priced if you ever decide you need to feed the neighborhood!
+(Note that Costco sold these at the time of this original post but always be sure to check labels, as they could potentially change their recipe over the years.)

 Gluten Free Sausage and Peppers Recipe